kumuluz/kumuluzee-health/README.md

 ### HttpHealthCheck

 We can provide single or multiple urls for HTTP availability health check.
 To enable HTTP availability health check, we need to specify the `connection-url` or multiple `connection-url` as part of the health check configuration.
+During the http health check HEAD requests are made to all the `connection-url` and status code is verified if its >=200 and <300.

 Example configuration: